rmrkdao/rmrkdao-spec/entities/result.md

   },
   "thresholdDenominator": {
     "type": "number",
     "value": "if electorate is false for the proposal, this is simply the sum of all options' counts.
-If electorate is true, this value should be the the maximum possible turnout if every NFT in the collection(s) voted and were boosted insofar that equippables exist.
-The electorate vote potential is a non-trivial calculation on the `2.0.0` version of RMRK.
-Custodians ought to carefully consider how to calculate the fully optimized electorate vote potential."
+If electorate is true and the proposal's nftWeight is true, this value should be the number unburned NFTs in all of the collections in the proposal's collections array.
+If electorate is true and nftWeight is false, this value should be the number of unique NFT holders across all of the collections in the proposal's collecitons array."
   },
   "recertify": {
     "type": "boolean",